Booneville, Arkansas: Naming

 The city was founded in 1828 when Walter Cauthron, an early explorer of the Arkansas Territory, built a log cabin and store along the Petit Jean River.
 By some accounts, he intended to name the community as "Bonneville" for friend Benjamin Bonneville, but the spelling and name were later changed.
 Another theory is that the name was to honor Daniel Boone, a friend of the Logan family for whom the county is named.

 2008 explosion of meat-packing plant

-On March 23, 2008, A fire set off multiple explosions at the Cargill Meat Solutions plant in Booneville.
+On March 23, 2008, a fire set off multiple explosions at the Cargill Meat Solutions plant in Booneville.
 According to local authorities the explosions caused an ammonia gas leak that forced 180 people from their homes.
 There were no reported injuries of the accident.
 The fire was reportedly started from an accident caused by welders doing repairs on fans in a freezer section.
-The Cargill Meat plant was the towns largest employer at the time of the explosions.
+The Cargill Meat plant was the town's largest employer at the time of the explosions.